Back to UniFi Protect Guides

 What Usually Goes Wrong

-• Firmware regression in current release
+• Firmware regression affecting recording

 Need More Help?
 UniFi Protect Support